Lucidchart Alternatives by Switching Job

 2. Creately

-The limitation is buying scope.
-If you only need a free flowchart editor, Creately may be more workspace than necessary.
-Verify current plan limits and integrations before migrating a team.
+If you only need a free flowchart, Creately may offer more than you need.
+Check its current plan limits and app links before moving a team.

 3. diagrams.net